-Nudge is a tool Learning Innovation is piloting; it sends short quiz questions to students to reinforce concepts covered in class.
+Nudge is a tool Learning Innovation is piloting that sends short quiz questions to students to reinforce concepts covered in class.
 Over the past two years several instructors have tried Nudge with their classes.

 Last fall, Karen Murphy used Nudge with her students in Neuro 101: Biological Bases of Behavior, and shared anonymized class data with Kim Manturuk, a member of the Learning Innovation team and Associate Director of Research, Evaluation, and Development.
 This data allowed Manturuk to analyze the effectiveness of Nudge in Murphy’s class.